Kubernetes Series: Managing Normal Users Access to the k8s API

 # To choose the current context:

-.
+kubectl config use-context k8s-admin@dev-clusterusersdefine the clusters users.
+It defines the user name(name)along with his credentials: certificate(client-certificate-data)and client key(client-key-data).
 Clients certificates should be signed by the Cluster CA in order for authentication to be established.

 3. Manage Access to the API Server: Normal Users